- This post contains affiliate links. Read more here.

 One note of caution around feeding your dog raw bones: they can communicate food-borne illnesses like salmonella.
 If you’ve given your dog a raw bone, make sure you throw it out after a couple of hours.

 Safe commercial chews

-Many pet parents choose commercially-sold chews for their convenience and safety.
-Greenie dental chews, which are approved by the Veterinary Oral Health Council, are satisfying and 100% digestible chews that satisfy your dog’s urge to chew while also cleaning their teeth.
+Many dog owners choose commercially-sold chews for their convenience and safety.
+Greenie dental chews, which are approved by the Veterinary Oral Health Council, are satisfying and 100% digestible chews that satisfy your dog’s urge to chew while also supporting their dental health.